How old do I have to be to be considered for adoption?

 - Due to the large amount of applications that we receive daily, we ask for patience from all potential adopters as our amazing team of matchmakers sort through all of the applications.
 We are dedicated to screening applications as quickly as possible, but the time that it takes to process your application can vary.
 However, if you do not hear back from us, it does not mean that your application was denied!
+Feel free to give us a call (314) 771-6121 or stop by the shelter between 10a - 6p Tuesday - Friday, and 10-5 Saturday & Sunday.
 Although we are a large shelter, we have a small team of wonderful staff, so responding to every applicant isn't possible.

 What are the adoption fees?